Schools of Islamic theology: Qadariyyah

 Qadariyyah is an originally derogatory term designating early Islamic theologians who asserted human beings are ontologically free and have a perfect free will, whose exercise justifies divine punishment and absolving God of responsibility for evil in the world.
 Their doctrines were adopted by the Mu'tazilis and rejected by the Ash'aris.
 The tension between free will and God's omnipotence was later reconciled by the Maturidi school of theology, which asserted that God grants human beings their agency, but can remove or otherwise alter it at any time.

+Hasan al Basri (642 - 728) was the first who defined Qadariyya doctrines in a systematic way: 1) God creates only good, evil stems from free will.
+2) Humanity has free will to choose doing the will of God or not.
+3) God only leads humans astray if they first have given him the occasion to do so by demonstrating the intention to sin.
+Related to the question of the origin of evil is the nature of the devil (Iblīs).
+By asserted the origin of the devil lies in his free will to sin, Qadariyya and later Mutazilites rejected the angelic origin of Iblīs.
+Amr ibn Ubayd (died 761), one of Hasan's later students, became a leading figure in the Mutazilite movement, still advocating the Qadariyya belief in free will independent of God.

 Muhakkima

 The groups that were seceded from Ali's army in the end of the Arbitration Incident constituted the branch of Muhakkima (محكمة).
 They are mainly divided into two major sects called as Kharijites and Ibadis.